ARTbio/metavisitor/docs/index.md

 Metavisitor workflows or adapt them to suit specific needs by adding or modifying analysis modules.

+# reference viral database

+Metavisitor's workflows use a home-made reference viral database **vir2**.
+This database was made using *Galaxy-Workflow-Metavisitor__Workflow_for_nucleic_vir2_generation* and *Galaxy-Workflow-Metavisitor__Workflow_for_proteic_vir2_generation*, they can both be found in [Metavisitor's Github](https://github.com/ARTbio/metavisitor/tree/master/extra-files/metavisitor).

+How is *nucleic vir2* generated?

+- Download every viral sequence from NCBI's *nuccore* database
+- Cluster sequences sorter than 10 001 bp with 95% identity

+**vir2** is also available for download in [Figshare](https://figshare.com/articles/vir2_NCBI_21-03-2018/6106892)

 # Quick Start

 Users who want to use Metavisitor on the [Galaxy Mississippi Server](https://mississippi.snv.jussieu.fr),